react-navigation/react-navigation.github.io/website/versioned_docs/version-5.x/custom-routers.md

 ## Built-In Routers

-The `@react-navigation/routers` package ships with a few standard routers:
+The library ships with a few standard routers:

 - `StackRouter`
 - `TabRouter`